-Companies who’ve been established in a market for a long time have it easy (relatively) when it comes to forecasting.
+Companies who’ve been established in a market for a long time have it easy (relatively) when it comes to conducting a financial forecast.

 What if you’re only just launching your business idea, or in the early stages of growth?
 Or, perhaps you are an established business but are launching a brand new product line.

 There is so much uncertainty in these situations and it makes creating a meaningful financial forecast really difficult.

 Without an archive of data to reference and extrapolate, how do you actually make something useful that isn’t just guesswork?